 Mobile County Emergency Management has asked the Mobile SPCA to once again run the emergency pet shelter in the event of a hurricane or other disaster.
-The shelter will be set up in the now Boys and Girls Club (old Semmes school) on Wulff Road.
+The shelter will be set up at the Mobile SPCA office.
 The "pet" shelter will be opened anytime a "people" shelter is opened.
 If you are staying in a "people" shelter, your pet will be able to ride out the storm in the "pet" shelter.
 Unless you are a Mobile SPCA volunteer, you cannot stay with your pet.
 If you are leaving the area, however, you must take your pet with you or make arrangements with a veterinarian or boarding facility.
 You can not leave your pet at the "pet" shelter if you are leaving town!

-FACT: Natural disasters such as hurricanes, tornadoes and wildfires are a fact of life in Mobile and often they occur with little advance notice.
+FACT: Hurricanes are a fact of life in Mobile.
 Other disasters such as hazardous spills usually strike without any warning.

 FACT: If you must evacuate in the event of a disaster, then conditions are not only unsafe for you, but unsafe for other living creatures as well.

 FACT: You may have the option of waiting out the storm in a public Red Cross shelter, but your pet will not.
-There is only one pet friendly shelter in Mobile County.
 Red Cross disaster shelters cannot accept pets because of State health and safety regulations and other considerations.
 Service animals who assist people with disabilities are the only animals allowed in Red Cross shelters.
-The new Semmes Middle School will shelter people and refer all pets that accompany evacuees to the Boys and Girls Club (formerly Semmes Elementery School) on Wulff Road.
-The owners will not be allowed to stay with their pets.
-No other shelter will accept pets.

 Why pet owners must plan